mathewjordan/hydroponic/README.md

 const hydroponic = new Hydroponic();
 const collection = hydroponic.grow(instance, items);

-// `collection` now can be written to file, screen, or elsewhere for your use.
+// `collection` now can be written to file or screen for use.
 ```